A picture of coins spread out on a table with a green plant growing out of it

 What does “appropriate” mean for a child’s education?

 An appropriate education helps a child make measurable and meaningful progress based on their abilities and needs.
-It must be ambitious enough to promote growth, but flexible enough to meet each child where they are.
+It must be ambitious enough to promote growth and flexible enough to meet each child where they are.

-Supports and services should make learning accessible and engaging, whether that means assistive technology, alternative materials, or extra time for assignments.
+Supports and services should make learning accessible and engaging.
+That might include assistive technology, alternative materials, visual supports, communication tools, extra time, or adapted instruction.

 “Every child learns in their own way and at their own pace,” says Robyn Linscott, Director of Education & Family Policy at The Arc of the United States.
 “An appropriate education honors that individuality.
 When a student discovers a new skill or takes a step toward independence, that success is every bit as meaningful as test scores or grades.”